A quick guide to LEDs

-LEDs and Heat
+LEDs and heat

-Because LED lighting systems don’t radiate heat the way an incandescent or halogen light bulb does, the heat produced from the power going into the product must be drawn away from the LEDs.
+LED lighting systems don’t radiate heat the way an incandescent or halogen light bulb does, meaning the heat produced from the power going into the product must be drawn away from the LEDs.
 This is usually done with a heat sink, which is a passive device that absorbs the heat produced and dissipates it into the surrounding environment.
 This keeps LEDs from overheating and burning out.

 LED products use a variety of unique heat sink designs and configurations to manage heat, so they may look very different from each other.
 Regardless of the heat sink design, all LED products that have earned the ENERGY STAR have been tested to ensure that they properly manage the heat so that the light output is properly maintained through the end of its rated life.

-Led lights deliver the majority their light in a reduced beam angle and usually do not require an external reflector for the light so they have a higher LOR.
+LED lights deliver the majority their light in a reduced beam angle and usually do not require an external reflector for the light so they have a higher LOR.